samuelLubowa/ProjectCode_SoftWorld_interview/README.md

 # ProjectCode Interview
 Technical Assessment

 Thank you for applying to Project Code.
-We're currently interviewing and hiring for the rolse listed below:
+We're currently interviewing and hiring for the rolse listed below, Please attempt your area of expertise amongst any of the three sections, Frontend (web), Backend or Flutter (Mobile):

 **Software Engineering**
 - [Frontend Developer](/technical-assessment/frontend_task.md)